Alexandra Haeseker: Commissions and installations

 Haeseker has had several large commissions.
 The city of Calgary Business Revitalization Zone commissioned her mural Big Catch in 1990, located at 17th Avenue at Mount Royal Village.
 Her brightly coloured mural, West Ride Story (2004), is at the Calgary International Airport.
 She also created outdoor installations such as Spinner in Quebec at the Foundation Derouin in 2005 with the title The Library of The PreCambrian.
 In 2009, she was commissioned to create The Dark, an outdoor installation, by the Danish Arts Council in Denmark and in 2013, she was commissioned for the Savage Trailhead Mural by the Edmonton Arts Council, Alberta Canada as well as by the City of Airdrie Alberta, for the Genesis Place Sports Complex murals in 2017.
 In 2018, she created THEM for the city of Public Art Calgary Transit, BRT Stations, which showed 20 wild creatures found near urban centres in larger-than-life installations on metal utility boxes.

 Haeseker began making her experimental prints and installations for a show at the Shanghai Art Museum, China in 2008.
 Her exhibitions of these works has been numerous and varied.
 They sometimes involve her researching Swarm behaviour in which she is deeply interested or the relationship of the exhibiting venue`s site with the geography and ecology of the surrounding area, thus demonstrating her knowledge and concern for the eco-system in huge, brightly-colored experimental print installations.
 At other times, she creates installations that concern the area`s collective past or future or even are something of a self-portrait.

 To create her installations, Haeseker combines traditional methods and the latest adaptations of technology, teaming with one of her longtime Corporate partnerships, The PattisonOutdoor Group (Canada’s largest billboard company).
 She experiments with continual developing ink technologies, recycled material, and hybrid methods to construct experiences for museum settings and public art projects.

 In 2008, for the show at the Shanghai Art Museum, she was invited to represent Canada in Another Voice: We: International Woman Artists Exhibition:另一種聲音: 我們: 國際女性藝術展, a show of 12 international women artists (the first exhibition that the Shanghai Art Museum had ever undertaken for the art of gender) for which she created I Am in Your Blood, a wall installation (her first) depicting 125 women, with a black and white layer of figures with text fragments based upon emotional identity or employment roles in the workplace.
 The installation became part of the Shanghai Art Museum collection.
 Other versions of it reside in the collections of museums such as the Alberta Foundation of the Arts, Edmonton; La Boverie Musée, Liège, Belgium; and the Kunsterhaüs Museum, Vienna.
-(In 2010, she had a one-person exhibition, a version of the Shanghai concept in Belgrade, Serbia at The Akademija Centar for Graphic Research.
+(In 2010, she had a solo exhibition, a version of the Shanghai concept in Belgrade, Serbia at The Akademija Centar for Graphic Research.
 In 2011, with the female figures from Shanghai, she won the Second Prix at the 8th International Biennial in Belgium.)